TRaSH-Guides/Guides/docs/File-and-Folder-Structure/Replace-copies-with-hardlinks.md

 ---

-!!! bug "Windows only allows a maximum of 1023 hard links per file"
+!!! bug "Windows only allows a maximum of 1023 hardlinks per file"

 !!!
 Warning "The `-Q` or `--quick` option only reads each file once, hashes it, and performs comparisons based solely on the hashes.
 There is a small but significant risk of a hash collision which is the purpose of the failsafe byte-for-byte comparison that this option explicitly bypasses.
 Do not use it on ANY data set for which any amount of data loss is unacceptable.
 You have been warned!"